 Belt lipectomy or circumferential abdominoplasty is a highly personalized surgical procedure that differs from patient to patient due to the goals of the patient and the amount of excess skin present.
 Those patients with massive weight loss will need bigger procedures to remove their excess skin.
 This is why the cost of a belt lipectomy procedure also differs from case to case.

 It is important for you to keep in mind that you will need to pay for the procedure at least two weeks prior to the surgery.
-Before that, you will also need to pay a surgical booking fee of $1,000 to book the date of your surgery.
+Before that, you will also need to pay a surgical booking fee to book the date of your surgery.
 Some, but not all patients, will have some of their costs covered by Medicare and their health Insurance.
 This is decided on an individual basis and will be discussed with you at your consultation.

 Risks and Complications of the Belt Lipectomy Procedure